subduedpositron/subduedpositron/_posts/2020-11-02-day-night-eating.markdown

     - reduces decision making of whether each meal should be healthy or not
     - starting off on the healthy side makes me feel ahead healthwise throughout the day - and having a meal to look forward to

+- Saturated/trans fat is the component I'm aiming to most reduce (but not eliminate, some of the best foods have it).
+Dietary cholesterol and sodium are relatively close for second place.
+Dietary cholesterol is [roughly half as important as saturated fat](https://www.webmd.com/food-recipes/features/cholesterol-food#1).
+Sodium can be counteracted with potassium or water.
 - short-term (the current day) or mid-term stress with a set end (ex. less than a week) is the largest factor that makes me stray from this
     - almost always glad I choose enjoyable eating during stressful times, as its worth it
     - so can aim when possible to reduce stressful situations that have this effect, but i'm glad to give in when they do happen without regrets